jerry-maheswara-github/lib_service_jwt/README.md

 openssl genpkey -algorithm RSA -out refresh-private.pem -pkeyopt rsa_keygen_bits:2048
 ```

-These commands will generate RSA private keys encrypted with AES256 and save them to `access-private.pem` and `refresh-private.pem` respectively.
-You can remove the `-aes256` flag if you don't want encryption.
+These commands will generate **RSA private keys** encrypted with AES256 and save them to `access-private.pem` and `refresh-private.pem`.

 ### 3. Generate the RSA Public Keys

-Once you have the private keys, you can extract the corresponding public keys using these commands:
+Once you have the private keys, you can extract the corresponding public keys with the following commands:

 For **access** tokens: